masukomi/hey_2/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+NOTE: due to a bug in (Shards 0.8.1 (2019-02-05)) which is distributed in Crystal v0.27.0 you will need to change the shards.yml to require sandstone via a local path.

 ## Contributors

 - [[your-github-name]](https://github.com/[your-github-name]) masukomi - creator, maintainer